mckennammj/secu/README.md

 	* Favoriting/Saving specific bills and push notifications as they go through the pipeline
 	* Share to social media: bills, scorecards, etc
 	* Contact your legislators using phone/email/snail mail/social media
+	* Tracking of which bills altered previous bills
 	* Official Launch of Android

 1. (Facepalm)